gu-fan/colorv.vim/README.md

   **NOTE**

 >       <leader> is a key can change in vimrc.
 Default is "\".
->       Mappings may not exist if it has been used by other plugins.
+>       Mappings may not exist if it has been used.
 >       Then you should redefine it in your vimrc.

 * Choose a color in ColorV window.